HRVIP/3D-printer/README.md

 _**Tangled PLA spools:**_

-PLA spools can tangle when the end of the thread crossed underneath a spooled thread, typically just after the end is removed from the machine.
+PLA spools can tangle when the end of the thread crossed underneath a spooled thread.
+This usually happens just after the end is removed from the printer.
 A tangled PLA spool can cause significant physical damage to the machine.
 [This video](https://www.youtube.com/watch?v=lE9LchCtKL4) will illustrate how to untangle and unknot your spool if this happens.
-Use binder clips and clean paper towels/wipes to prevent tangling in the future, as illustrated in [this MakerGear Forum thread](http://forum.makergear.com/viewtopic.php?f=11&t=2772&p=17361#p17361).
+Use binder clips and clean paper towels/wipes to prevent tangling in the future, as illustrated in [this MakerGear Forum thread](http://forum.makergear.com/viewtopic.php?f=11&t=2772&p=17361#p17361) and in the images below:

 ![Image](images/Clips-002.jpg) ![Image](images/Clips-003.jpg)